Derrick Henry Player Prop Bets for NFL Week 7 | Tennessee vs. Kansas City 10/24/2021

 Season Stats

-- The Titans, who rank ninth in the NFL in points scored, have attempted a pass 51.1% of the time while opting for the ground attack 48.9% of the time.
+- The Titans, who rank ninth in the NFL in points scored, have dropped back to pass 51.1% of the time while opting for the ground attack 48.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Henry's matchup with the Chiefs.